cdransf/cd-11ty/src/pages/uses.md

 <h3>Services</h3>

-- [HEY](https://hey.com): it's the email service that works best for me and I quite enjoy their calendar.
+- <a onclick="clicky?.log('/uses','Fastmail referral', 'click')" href="https://ref.fm/u30190984">Fastmail</a>: the best, most reliable email, calendar and contacts provider around.
 - <a onclick="clicky?.log('/uses','NextDNS referral', 'click')" href="https://nextdns.io/?from=m56mt3z6">NextDNS</a>: a privacy-focused, set it and forget it DNS service.
 I use their security features on my home network and a profile with strict ad-blocking rules on all of my devices.
 - <a onclick="clicky?.log('/uses','DNSimple referral', 'click')" href="https://dnsimple.com/r/3a7cbb9e15df8f">DNSimple</a>: a robust, user-friendly DNS provider and registrar.
 I moved my domains here after my old provider was acquired.
 - <a onclick="clicky?.log('/uses','Bunny.net referral', 'click')" href="https://bunny.net?ref=revw3mehej">Bunny.net</a>: a powerful and affordable CDN.
 I use it to serve assets on my personal site (most notable my now page — raw assets are fetched by Eleventy and then optimized to webp).